2022 Corsica unrest: Background

 Yvan Colonna was a Corsican nationalist who was arrested in 2003 for the 1998 murder of Corsican prefect Claude Érignac.
-Colonna is a hero among many Corsicans, and has become a symbol of Corsican nationalism.
-On 2 March 2022, a Cameroonian jihadist inmate started beating Colonna in his prison cell, seriously injuring the latter and sending him into a coma.
-His attack sparked the series of riots in Corsica.
+Colonna was a hero among many Corsicans, and has become a symbol of Corsican nationalism.
+On 2 March 2022, an inmate started beating Colonna in his prison cell.
+The beating seriously injured him, and left him in a coma.
+His attack sparked a series of riots in Corsica.
 Colonna died at hospital of his wounds on 21 March 2022, at the age of 61, three weeks after being attacked.

 Events

 On 9 March, windows were smashed and the courthouse of Ajaccio was set on fire.
 A bank was also damaged with a hijacked mini excavator.
 On 10 March, many projectiles were thrown at police outside a Calvi government building.
 The same night cars were set on fire in downtown Ajaccio.

 Rioting flared up again on 13 March, when 7,000–12,000 protesters marched in the streets in defence of Colonna.
-The protests spiralled into riots, and police officers sprayed demonstrators with tear gas and water cannons as rioting continued.
+The protests spiralled into riots, and police officers sprayed demonstrators with tear gas and water cannon as rioting continued.
 Rioters in Bastia attacked numerous infrastructure, including the local post office and a tax office.
 Police officers said that 67 people had been injured in total; 44 of them were members of the police.
 The number was later revised to 102 injuries in total with 77 police injuries.

 The National Liberation Front of Corsica announced on 16 March that they supported the demonstrators and that a last straw would result in an insurrection that could renew their militant campaign against the French government.

 On 21 March, Colonna died of his injuries.
 While protests erupted, the demonstrations were more peaceful and no riots occurred.
 Tensions continued and French authorities put Corsica on "maximum riot alert".

 On 28 March, a rally was held in front of riot police barracks near Bastia.

 On 7 April 2022, two villas in Canale-di-Verde and Ghisonaccia were set on fire.
 Investigators found a tag in the Canale-di-Verde house written with the words "For Yvan."